wp-plugins/robo-gallery/readme.txt

 Yes, in gallery options you can turn on/off border option

+= How to load more function work? =

+In gallery admin section you can define amount of the images for the first load and after click on load more button.
+Load more it's such google gallery style pagination functionality which make you able to limit amount of the images for the first load

 = How to change font color of the gallery image description text? =

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
 In this settings you can change color of the text